Gruntfuggly/activitusbar/README.md

 ## Configuration

 The buttons are configurable, using `activitusbar.views`.
-This is a array containing objects with names, with their associated icons.
-By default, all standard views are enabled, i.e. Explorer, Search, SCM, Debug and Extensions.
+This is a array containing objects with names, their associated icons and an optional tooltip.
+By default, all standard views are enabled, i.e. Explorer, Search, SCM, Debug and Extensions. (*See Default Configuration below*).

 This extension also rebinds the view selection keys.
 If you have modified the default key bindings, this may be an issue.